Use the API page to manage and create all Okta API tokens, and to add Origin URLs.

 Use the API Token page to manage all Okta API tokens.
 AgentA software agent is a lightweight program that runs as a service outside of Okta.
 It is typically installed behind a firewall and allows Okta to tunnel communication between an on-premises service and Okta's cloud service.
 Okta employs several agent types: Active Directory, LDAP, RADIUS, RSA, Active Directory Password Sync, and IWA.
 For example, users can install multiple Active Directory agents to ensure that the integration is robust and highly available across geographic locations. tokens are usually managed when you activate, deactivate, or reactivate an agent.

 Agent tokens are displayed on this page for your review, and to highlight any security issues that might arise with them.
 Most agents use a token.
 The token setup is usually handled automatically when you activate or reactivate an agent.
-This list of tokens is a comprehensive report of all Okta token usage for your organization.
+This list of tokens contains Okta token usage information for your organization.

 There are five actions available to manage tokens.